Branding 101: Implementing & Developing Effective Branding Strategies

 The biggest brand killer is inconsistency.
-Every brand touchpoint is an opportunity to build trust with your audience, therefore, it is critical to maintain a consistent brand voice in all messaging.
-This approach should be a non-negotiable within your organization.
+Every essential brand touchpoint is an opportunity to build trust with your audience, therefore, it is critical to maintain a consistent brand voice in all messaging.
+This effective branding strategy should be a non-negotiable within your organization.

 Guest Post by Steven Picanza

 Steven Picanza is a brand architect, business strategist, and marketing director with a core purpose centered around connecting people, products, and organizations with their core audience.